A Guide to Claim Social Security Benefits

 The requirements stated above might be a little demanding, but if you think you or someone you know might qualify, then it’s worth the pressure.
 Just look at the bright side and be reminded that once you've received your two-year disability benefits, you get an automatic Medicare coverage.

 Applying for an SSDI benefits could be more complicated than applying for your retirement benefits, but it is not as difficult as it may seem.
 You can just simply apply online.
-You have to be 18 years of age or older to apply.
 Apart from that, you must not currently receive any Social Security benefits based on your own earnings record, and you must be unable to work due to a disability that could last for at least a year or a disability that leads to death.
 Moreover, disability benefits should have been denied from you within the past 60 days.

 To summarize online application, you will have to follow these four steps: